Political objections to the Baháʼí Faith: Political contacts in the Ottoman Empire

-Baháʼí ties to Zionism
+Alleged Baháʼí ties to Zionism

 Baháʼís have also been accused of ties to Zionism, a movement that supported the establishment of a Jewish homeland in the territory defined as the historic Land of Israel (roughly corresponding to Canaan, the Holy Land, or the region of Palestine).
 This claim is typically advanced by noting that the most holy shrines of the Baháʼís are located in current-day Israel.
 However, Baháʼu'lláh was banished from Persia by Naser-al-Din Shah, at which time Baháʼu'lláh went to Baghdad in the Ottoman Empire.
-Later he was later exiled by the Sultan of the Ottoman Empire, at the behest of the Persian Shah, to territories further away from Iran and finally to Acre in Syria, which only a century later was incorporated into the state of Israel.
+Later, he was exiled by the Sultan of the Ottoman Empire, at the behest of the Persian Shah, to territories further away from Iran and finally to Acre in Syria, which was only incorporated into the state of Israel a century later.

 Baháʼu'lláh died in 1892 near Acre, and the burial place is in Bahji.
-Following his death, Baháʼu'lláh's son ʻAbdu'l-Bahá took over the leadership of the religion until his death in 1921, and he is buried in Haifa, which was then in the British Mandatory Palestine.
-Another important figure for Baháʼís who is buried in current-day Israel is the Báb, whose remains were secretly transferred to Palestine and buried in Haifa in 1909.
+Following his death, Baháʼu'lláh's son and appointed successor, ʻAbdu'l-Bahá, lead the religion until his death in 1921.
+He is buried in Haifa, which became part of British Mandatory Palestine during the events of the First World War.
+Another important figure for Baháʼís, the Báb, whose remains were secretly transferred by Baháʼís to Palestine in 1909, is also buried in Haifa.
 Israel was not formed until 1948, almost 60 years after Baháʼu'lláh's death, 40 years after the Báb's remains were brought to the region, and 27 years after ʻAbdu'l-Bahá's death.

-On February 23, 1914, at the eve of World War I, Baron Edmond James de Rothschild, a member of the Rothschild banking family who was a leading advocate and financier of the Zionist movement, attended a general meeting at the home of ʻAbdu'l-Bahá during one of his early trips to Palestine. ʻAbdu'l-Bahá is recorded saying in part "Unless the souls are believers in God and assured in the verses of God, wealth causes the hearts to be hardened and without light."
+On 23 February 1914, at the eve of World War I, Baron Edmond James de Rothschild, a member of the Rothschild banking family, stopped in Haifa for a few hours during one of his early trips to Palestine.
+Rothschild was a benefactor of thousands of Jews then settling in Palestine, and was a leading advocate and financier of the Zionist movement.
+That evening a general meeting was held at the home of ‘Abdu’l-Bahá.
+‘Abdu’l-Bahá is reported to have commented on Rothschild's arrival to Haifa in the gathering that evening, although it does not appear the two had interacted at all that day.
+‘Abdu’l-Bahá remarked:"Today Baron Rothschild came to Haifa.
+He is one of the wealthiest men of Europe.
+He is much interested in the Jewish colonization of Palestine and is devoting much of his time and attention to this problem.
+Now he has gone to Tiberias.
+He is busy all the time.
+He could not stay longer than one hour."
+He went on to comment on the voracious nature of the pursuit of wealth, stating that "[wealth] bewilders the sight of its charmed victims with showy appearances and draws them on and on to the edge of yawning chasms.
+It makes a person self-centred, self-occupied, forgetful of God and of holy things."